-USB bus activity wakes the computer from an ACPI S1 or S3 state.
+USB bus activity wakes the computer from ACPI S1 or S3 state.

-Wake from USB requires the use of a USB peripheral that supports Wake from USB.
+Wake from USB requires the use of a USB peripheral that supports Wake from USB and support in the operating system.

-1.12.2.6 Wake from PS/2 Device
+1.12.2.6 PME# Signal Wake-up Support